Amanda Burden: Honors

-Burden, then 22, was named to the Best Dressed List of the New York Couture Group in 1966, replacing Jacqueline Kennedy Onassis, who had graduated to the Best Dressed List's Hall of Fame.
+In 1966, Burden was named to the Best Dressed List of the New York Couture Group.

-In 2005, Pratt Institute awarded Ms. Burden an Honorary Doctorate in Public Administration and the New York Chapter of the American Institute of Architects presented her with its 2005 Center for Architecture Award.
-Ms. Burden's dedication to design excellence was recognized by the Smithsonian Cooper-Hewitt, National Design Museum, which presented her with its 2004 Design Patron Award.
-In 2008, Ms. Burden was inducted into the membership of the American Institute of Certified Planners (AICP) College of Fellows, and was named the 5th most powerful person in New York real estate by The New York Observer.
+In 2005, Pratt Institute awarded Burden an Honorary Doctorate in Public Administration, and the New York Chapter of the American Institute of Architects presented her with its 2005 Center for Architecture Award.
+The Smithsonian Cooper-Hewitt National Design Museum presented her with its 2004 Design Patron Award.
+In 2008, Burden was inducted into the membership of the American Institute of Certified Planners (AICP) College of Fellows, and was named the 5th most powerful person in New York real estate by The New York Observer.

-In 2009, Burden received ULI's J.C.
+In 2009, Burden received the Urban Land Institute's J.C.
 Nichols Prize for Visionaries in Urban Development.
-This prize is the Institute's highest honor and comes with a $100,000 award.
-Burden announced that she will donate the J.C.
-Nichols prize money to ULI to create a yearly award honoring transformative and exciting public spaces around the world.
-In 2011, Burden received the American Architectural Foundation Keystone Award, which recognizes an individual or organization from outside the architectural discipline for exemplary leadership in design that improves lives and transforms communities.
-The Award recognizes Commissioner Burden's legacy as a champion of good design and her continuous efforts to use design excellence to increase quality of life in the five boroughs and promote New York City as a world-class city.
-Previous recipients include Rick Lowe, Charleston, South Carolina mayor Joseph P. Riley Jr., the U.S. General Services Administration (GSA), the Pritzker Family, Save America's Treasures, Museum of Modern Art (MOMA), and former Miami mayor Manuel A. Diaz.
+Burden announced that she would donate the accompanying $100,000 award to ULI to create a yearly award honoring significant public spaces around the world.

+In 2011, Burden received the American Architectural Foundation Keystone Award, which recognizes leadership in design by individuals from outside the architectural discipline.

+In 2012, the Architectural League of New York granted Burden the President's Medal.

+Columbia University awarded Burden an Honorary Doctorate in Law in 2016.

 Personal life

 Burden has been married twice.
-Her first husband was Shirley Carter Burden Jr. (1941–1996), a multimillionaire descendant of Cornelius Vanderbilt and a great-nephew of the actor Douglas Fairbanks Sr. Their engagement was announced in September 1963 and at the time of their marriage on June 13, 1964, Carter Burden was a student at Columbia Law School.
-An owner of The Village Voice and New York magazine and later a New York City councilman, he worked as an aide to Sen. Robert Kennedy in the 1960s, sparking his wife's interest in social justice and inspiring her to pursue a teaching career.
-They had two children, Flobelle Fairbanks Burden (b.
-1969) and S. Carter Burden III, before divorcing in 1972.
-Their son, S. Carter Burden III, is the founder of the managed web hosting provider Logicworks.
+Her first husband was Shirley Carter Burden Jr. (1941–1996), An owner of The Village Voice and New York magazine and later a New York City councilman, he worked as an aide to Sen. Robert Kennedy in the 1960s, sparking his wife's interest in social justice and inspiring her to pursue a teaching career.
+They had two children before divorcing in 1972.

 Her second husband was Steven J. Ross (1927–1992), the head of Warner Communications; they married in 1979 and divorced in 1981.

-Vowing to never marry again, Burden maintained a "mostly platonic" relationship with television personality Charlie Rose from 1993 to about 2006.
+Burden had a relationship with journalist and talk show host Charlie Rose from 1993 to about 2006.